State Superintendent of Public Instruction

 As Wisconsin's chief state school officer and leader of the Wisconsin Department of Public Instruction, Dr. Evers has steadfastly worked to transform Wisconsin's education system in order to realize the vision of "Every Child a Graduate, College and Career Ready."

 Working toward that vision is his Agenda 2017, focused around four simple, but powerful areas of education reform in order to meet five specific, measurable goals that will advance education for all students.

 State Superintendent Evers has made lasting investments and reforms that will shape Wisconsin's educational landscape for years to come, including:

-Dr. Evers began his career in 1976 as a classroom educator in Tomah and has served Wisconsin students, parents, and citizens as an education leader at every level — principal, school district administrator, CESA administrator, and deputy state superintendent — before his election to the state's highest educational post.
+Dr. Evers began his career in 1976 as an educator in Tomah and has served Wisconsin students, parents, and citizens as an education leader at every level — principal, school district administrator, CESA administrator, and deputy state superintendent — before his election to the state's highest educational post.

 Born and raised in Plymouth, Wisconsin, Dr. Evers graduated from Plymouth High School and earned his bachelor's, master's, and doctoral degree in educational administration from the University of Wisconsin-Madison.
 Dr. Evers is married to his high school sweetheart, Kathy, an educator.
 They are parents of three adult children, all public school graduates, and have five grandchildren.

 You can email State Superintendent Tony Evers at email@example.com.